-Though gout causes swollen joints, there are other symptoms.
+Though gout causes swollen joints, it has other symptoms.

-Unfortunately, many symptoms are similar to other diseases, so you need a full understanding of the causes of your gout before you can confirm your gout diagnosis.
+Unfortunately, many symptoms are similar to other diseases.
+So you need a full understanding of the causes of your gout.
+Then you can confirm your gout diagnosis.

-My own gouty story started with a delayed gout diagnosis because the painful swelling started in my ankle.
-The doctor “thought it might be gout, but it isn’t in your toe!”
+My own gouty story started with a delayed gout diagnosis.
+Because my painful swelling started in my ankle.
+So, the doctor “thought it might be gout, but it isn’t in your toe!”

-After my gout was confirmed by joint fluid analysis in hospital, I became fascinated by gout.
-My research told me that gout has many causes; has many signs; has symptoms that can be confused with many other diseases; and can be very difficult to diagnose.
+After my gout was confirmed by joint fluid analysis in a hospital, I became fascinated with gout.
+Because my research told me:

 All that research, which I still continue to do, has generated a lot of information related to diagnosing gout.
-To make it easier to find I have divided it into subsections:
+So to make it easier to find I have divided it into subsections: